 Yes, there will be land to cover.
 If you go to Disneyland, you know that you will easily put in 5 miles the day you’re there.
 In Israel, it’s similar.
 To see the sites, the buses will drop us off and we will need to walk to get to the site(s).
 On the average day, we will cover between 3 to 6 miles, although not all at once.
 Generally we will get on and off the bus an average of 5-6 times each day.
 If you get tired, you are free to stay with the bus, as our driver stays with the bus when we are gone.
 Our day typically begins at 6 a.m. wake-up call, 6:30 breakfast, and 7:30 drive away from the hotel.
 We usually try to get back to the hotel by 5:30 p.m.
 Dinner is usually at 6:30 p.m.

-Eric Johnson will be writing regular emails (more frequent beginning in March 2021) to educate the passengers, provide video links, give announcements, etc. This will be his 14th trip since 2009 and he has a lot of experience getting people prepared–physically, mentally, and spiritually—to go on this trip of a lifetime.
+Yes, in the final four months, Eric Johnson will send weekly emails full of information to educate the passengers, provide video links, give announcements, etc. This will be his 16th trip since 2009 and he has a lot of experience getting people prepared–physically, mentally, and spiritually—to go on this trip of a lifetime.

 Do we need passports and visas?

 Passports, YES!
-Your passport (of your national country, including UK, Australia, etc.) is needed.
-For US passports, yours should not expired before May 2022 or you will need to renew it.
+Your passport (of your national country) is needed.
+For US passports, yours should not expired before September 2024 or you will need to renew it.
 You can apply for a passport at your local post office.
 Do yourself a favor and obtain this well in advance!
-Sometimes passport deliveries are delayed and you don’t want to risk it.

 What about safety?

 I have to be honest, I feel much more safe in Israel, even in the West Bank, than I do in Los Angeles, Chicago, New York, and Washington DC!
-(Sorry if you live in those cities.)
-Nobody on my trips feels threatened at any site we have visited.
+Nobody on my trips has ever felt threatened at any site we have visited.
 As I understand it, no American tourist has been killed or even seriously injured for decades by any terrorist activity while going on a pilgrimage to Israel.
 The entire time we are in Israel, safety will be our highest priority.
 If anything is ever happens in a particular area during our trip, we will avoid that place–the guide will be in constant communication with the authorities.
 Also understand that governmental security is all around us, especially in sensitive areas such as Temple Mount and the Western Wall.
 And security is tighter in the Ben Gurion Airport than anywhere in the world.
 You will be as safe as possible and much safer than if they were in London, Paris, or Rome.
-So, in conclusion, I believe this is a very safe trip, or I would not have traveled here, without incident, close to a dozen times and have brought every member of my family–my wife twice!
+So, in conclusion, I believe this is a very safe trip, or I would not have brought every member of my family!
 To see a video on the issue of safety, click here.